ArianMathai/Volatility3-GUI/README.md

 first download this test memory dump (20210430-Win10Home-20H2-64bit-memdump.mem.7z): https://archive.org/download/Africa-DFIRCTF-2021-WK02

-once it's install unzip the contents into the "tests" folder of this project you can then enter the terminal at the projects root and type:
+once that's installed, unzip and move the .mem file into the "tests" folder of this project. you can then enter the terminal at the projects root and type:
 ```bash
 pip install tox